 - Your limitation of daily activities due to pain

 - Your other health conditions, such as degenerative disc disease or spinal arthritis

-If conservative treatments haven’t successfully addressed your pain and other symptoms, you may be a candidate for an endoscopic discectomy at Laser Spine Institute.
+If conservative treatments haven’t successfully addressed your pain and other symptoms, you may be a candidate for an discectomy at Laser Spine Institute.
 We invite you to contact us for a complimentary review of your MRI or CT scan.
 Our minimally invasive, outpatient procedures have helped people from around the world experience relief from their neck and back pain.